TonyHxC/deskreen/README.md

 If you don't live in a cave and aware of what is going on in the world 🌍 , Russian 🇷🇺 government had started global armed invasion on the territory of Ukraine on the 24th of February 2022. **_This is for real, this is a WAR.
 Russian army is killing Ukrainian soldiers, Ukrainian civil citizens and Ukrainian children RIGHT NOW because Russian government gave them an order to do so._** You can search online for thousands of videos of what is going on in Ukraine.

 Ukrainians fight brave for their land and will never give up.
-But you must understand that our country is fighting here not for our land only, but for the safety of the whole world. ❗️❗️❗️ **_If Ukraine fails in this war with Russian army and Russian government, the security of all countries in the world 🌍 will be under the threat!
+B  ut you must understand that our country is fighting here not for our land only, but for the safety of the whole world. ❗️❗️❗️ **_If Ukraine fails in this war with Russian army and Russian government, the security of all countries in the world 🌍 will be under the threat!
 Russian government and it's vicious allies and governments from other countries will be moving their armies to YOUR land, sooner or later_** ❗️❗️❗

 You must understand that now Ukraine has more people here willing to fight than weapons, military supplies and other inventory for them.